officelearn/azure-docs.sv-se/articles/backup/backup-azure-troubleshoot-slow-backup-performance-issue.md

 The following indicators can help you understand the bottleneck and accordingly work on the next steps:

 * **UI is showing progress for the data transfer**.
 The data is still being transferred.
 The network bandwidth or the size of data might be causing delays.
 * **UI is not showing progress for the data transfer**.
 Open the logs located at C:\Program Files\Microsoft Azure Recovery Services Agent\Temp, and then check for the FileProvider::EndData entry in the logs.
 This entry signifies that the data transfer finished and the catalog operation is happening.
 Don't cancel the backup jobs.
 Instead, wait a little longer for the catalog operation to finish.
-If the problem persists, contact [Azure support](https://portal.azure.com/#create/Microsoft.Support).Processor –\`processortid (alla instanser)es and folders in Azure Backup
+If the problem persists, contact [Azure support](https://portal.azure.com/#create/Microsoft.Support).Processor--\`processor tid (alla instanser)es and folders in Azure Backup
 description: Provides troubleshooting guidance to help you diagnose the cause of Azure Backup performance issues
 services: backup
 author: saurabhsensharma